-Getting more BookBub followers can help widen an author’s reach and ultimately increase book sales — for free.
+Getting more BookBub followers can help widen an author’s reach and ultimately increase book sales.
 The more followers an author has, the more people will receive dedicated emails from BookBub notifying them about the author’s new releases and price promotions.
+Plus, getting 1,000 followers unlocks the ability to send BookBub Preorder Alerts!

 1. Encourage follows in your books’ back matter

 The back matter is the perfect place to promote the next book in a series, an upcoming release, or a backlist book.
 But it’s also a great spot to let readers know they can follow you on BookBub — and why they should.
-Encourage readers to follow you so they’re the first to know about new book launches and limited-time discounts.
+Encourage readers to follow you so they’re the first to know about preorder availability, new book launches, and limited-time discounts.

 Learn more about how to add links to an ebook’s back matter here.